tripreports/tripreports.github.io/posts/trips/uzbekistan-2025.md

 ## Day 9 - Fortresses, Nukus, Tashkent

 Our last day started early in Khiva.
 There is a really convenient flight that worked well for this itinerary from Nukus, one of the furthest cities from Tashkent, to Tashkent in the afternoon, allowing us to have a leisurly connection to our flight to Malaysia.
 To get there, we hired a driver to take us to Nukus, by way of the 4 fortresses.
-These are some of the older artifacts in Uzbekistan, and was something I was really looking forward to.
+These are some of the older artifacts in Uzbekistan, and were something I was really looking forward to.
 We elected to start at 5:30am in Khiva, having overestimated the time we would take, and found that we had extra time.
 We easily could have started at 7 or 8am and been fine, but this did mean we were first to Ayaz Kala, and had it to ourselves for sunrise.
 By far, this was the most impressive one.
 The driver dropped us off [here](https://maps.app.goo.gl/irksoSExLQtHgFz69) which allowed us to walk up to "Ayaz Kala 1" which is a bigger fortress, in worse shape than the real Ayaz Kala.
 Still, it provides a great view over Ayaz Kala
 ![](https://live.staticflickr.com/65535/54848598207_69f3584382_b.jpg)

 On the way back after visiting Ayaz Kala 1, we asked if we could make a detour to the smaller fortress we were overlooking, which was totally worth it.

-Between fortress 1 and 2, we stopped at a lake - which was suprising at how unimpressive it was.
+Between fortress 1 and 2, we stopped at a lake - which was suprising how unimpressive it was.
 Perhaps a bigger deal in a landlocked country, I didn't find much of interest here.
 The remaining fortresses weren't as interesting, with the exception of the last one, which served as a sky burial site.
 On the highway between the last fortress and Nukus, there's an old airport and plane.
 I was too slow to ask him to pull off there, but it would have made for a nice stop.
 It's [here](https://www.google.com/maps/place/Old+Plane+Nukus/@42.3828946,59.9470865,4149m/data=!3m1!1e3!4m9!1m2!2m1!1sayaz+kala!3m5!1s0x41dd8b00561e0cb3:0xd25eba42c223d281!8m2!3d42.3888055!4d59.9543033!16s%2Fg%2F11x7dp0zzw?entry=ttu&g_ep=EgoyMDI1MTIwOS4wIKXMDSoKLDEwMDc5MjA3MUgBUAM%3D).
 We got dropped off at the airport in Nukus directly, and boarded our flight to get back to Tashkent
 ![](images/trips/uzbekistan-2025/plane.jpeg)

 Arriving in Tashkent we flew into the domestic terminal, which was hilariously disconnected from the international terminal.
 The only way to get between them is walk (about an hour) or take a taxi (10 minutes).
 Of course, many taxi drivers offered outrageous prices, the worst being $20 USD.
 We laughed, booked a Yandex, and told him we had a private helicopter coming to get.
 The Yandex cost less than a dollar